8696-Trobotix/8696-Trobotix.github.io/README.md

 # 8696-Trobotix.github.io
-A static site on GH pages for repositories.
+A static site on GitHub Pages for repositories.
-Currently under construction.